manthayconte/Clustering_analysis/README.md

 # clustering_countries_by_development

-Basic analysis of a dataset acquired in kaggle using R for clustering and Tableu for visualization
+Basic analysis of a dataset acquired in kaggle using R for clustering and Tableau for visualization

 Dataset source: https://www.kaggle.com/datasets/rohan0301/unsupervised-learning-on-country-data